CiiDub/cursor_tricks/Readme.md

 All the AppleScripts in this package are in sub-folders of the folder _Uncompiled Applescripts_.
 These are plain text versions of the scripts.
 The compiled versions are in a corresponding folder under _Contents_ and are the versions used by BBedit.

 The Menu Scripts are different.
 They are in the package only in a plain text version.
-You can open them with Script Editer and save them into _~/Library/Application Support/BBEdit/Menu Scripts_ as compiled scripts.
+You can open them with Script Editor and save them into _~/Library/Application Support/BBEdit/Menu Scripts_ as compiled scripts.
 There are [Rake](https://github.com/ruby/rake) commands to help install and manage the package if you wish.

 Any of these scripts can be copied and installed outside of the package of course.